bradsaid/bamazon/README.md

 Manager Login Usage Directions:

-1. Manager Login allows for creating products, viewing product status and add stock quantities.
+1. Manager Login allows for creating products, viewing product status and add stock quantities. [a link](https://github.com/bradsaid/bamazon/blob/master/Screenshots/1.png)
 1. View Products For Sale returns a list of product details.
 1. View Low Inventory returns a list of all products with a stock_quanity less than 5.
 1. Add To Inventory allows the manager to add to the stock_quantity of a specific item.